-The demonstration allows you to get up close and personal with these giant winged beauties, while impressively informative staff explain how fantastic and important raptors really are.
+The demonstration lets you get up close and personal with these giant winged beauties while impressively informative staff explains how amazing and essential raptors are.

-While spectators sit on a benched seating area at the edge of a field, staff call the birds in one at a time to land on their gloved hand.
+While spectators sit on a benched seating area at the edge of a field, staff call the birds in one at a time to land on their gloved hands.
 This call often results in the birds flying so close to your head you can feel the tips of their wings across your hair.
-No matter if you are in the front row of benches or the back, you have a spectacular view of these magnificent creatures.
+Whether in the front row of benches or the back, you have a spectacular view of these magnificent creatures.

-During the presentation, it’s easy to see the staff are overjoyed by their feathered friends (who have diverse personalities of their own) and that the raptors are much-loved by their handlers.
-This evidence of care and admiration make up for any lack of attention to detail in the bird’s enclosures.
+During the presentation, you witness the joy these fine feathered friends bring to their handlers, as each raptor has a unique personality.
+It’s easy to see that the raptors are much-loved by the staff.
+This evidence of care and admiration makes up for any lack of attention to detail in the bird’s enclosures.

-The handlers are extremely knowledgeable, helpful, charismatic, friendly, funny and just down right awesome.
-Although they couldn’t possibly outshine the birds of prey that ‘perform’, they most certainly hold their own.
+The handlers are also incredibly knowledgeable, helpful, charismatic, friendly, funny and just downright awesome.
+Although they can’t possibly outshine the birds of prey, they most certainly hold their own.

-For those who fall in love with these amazing creatures (it’s easy to do after a visit here), the centre offers extra-special experiences for one to enjoy.
+For those who fall in love with these amazing creatures (it’s easy to do after a visit here), the centre offers extra-special experiences one can enjoy.

-There are opportunities to take a walk through the woods with a hawk, look into the eyes of an owl, or even spend the whole day or week immersing yourself in the world of raptors.
+There are opportunities to walk through the woods with a hawk or look into the eyes of an owl while holding it in your gloved hand.

-For kid’s, the centre also offers summer camps and birthday party experiences too!
+The centre also offers summer camps and birthday party experiences for kids!

 Hours of Operation

-Please check their website for up-to-date entry fees.
+Please check their website for up-to-date times and entry fees.

-As mentioned above, if you are anywhere in the area – heck, even if you are in Victoria, Nanaimo or Parksville – it’s well worth the drive to the Raptors Centre.
+As mentioned above, if you are anywhere in the area – heck, even if you are in Victoria, Nanaimo or Parksville – it’s well worth visiting the Raptors Centre in Duncan.